Topic hub

 The claims the certification industry makes — checked

-The certification and bootcamp industry runs on numbers nobody audits — pass rates no vendor publishes, placement rates with fine print, salary premiums with no counterfactual.
-These articles check those claims against what is actually measurable, and say plainly when a number is invented.
+The certification and bootcamp industry runs on numbers that are rarely audited — pass rates that the vendors we reviewed do not publish, placement rates with fine print, salary premiums with no counterfactual.
+These articles check those claims against what is actually measurable, and say plainly when a number has no source behind it.

 9 articles